 - Relationship.
 If the real-life story involves your sister, then make the character be the brother, or even better, a cousin.
 Make your best friend your sister or brother.

 - Jobs and hobbies.
 Make the birdwatcher a hunter, the hunter an antique.
-Write the lawyer as a stewardess, the stewardess a teacher.
-Change the favorite TV show from American Idol to Maude.
+Write the lawyer as a stewardess, the stewardess as a teacher.
+Change the favourite TV show from American Idol to Maude.
 Every little detail helps you distance the real from the fictional.

 Fictionalize The Events

-- Real life: Your sister’s boyfriend started cheating on her with her best friend.
-She found out and he had the nerve to get mad at her and break up with her.
+- Real-life: Your sister’s boyfriend started cheating on her with her best friend.
+She found out, and he had the nerve to get mad at her and break up with her.
 In a fit of rage, she keyed and egged his car, got busted, and spent the night in jail (a horrible fall from grace from her previous goody-two-shoes life).
-Respect their privacy.
+Could you respect their privacy?